 9. Devil's Lake State Park (Baraboo).
 This park provides some of the best scenes in all of Wisconsin.
 Plan for a day of hiking and don't forget to bring your camera!

-10. Olbrich Botanical Gardens (Milwaukee).
+10. Olbrich Botanical Gardens (Madison).
 Explore sixteen beautiful acres of the gardens.

 11. University of Wisconsin Geology Museum (Madison).
 This one is great for young kids and grownups alike.
 Explores rocks, minerals, meteorites--and, yes, dinosaurs!